tudny/FingerTrace/README.md

 # FingerTrace
-## Android app using ML to finger written numbers
+## Android app using ML to recognize finger written numbers